edward3h/jukebox/README.md

 You can also connect any audio client that supports mp3 streams to <http://localhost:8000/>

+MPD itself is exposed on port 6600 in case you want to connect a different client.

 ## Related

 I'm using [Beets](http://beets.io/) for organizing my music collection (but it's not in this image).